Steve Jones (musician)

 Stephen Philip Jones (born 3 September 1955) is an English guitarist, best known as a member of the punk band Sex Pistols.
 Following the split of the Sex Pistols, he formed the Professionals with former bandmate Paul Cook.
 He has released two solo albums, and worked with Johnny Thunders, Iggy Pop, Cheap Trick, Bob Dylan and Thin Lizzy.

 In 1995, he formed the short-lived supergroup Neurotic Outsiders with members of Guns N' Roses and Duran Duran.
-He played with Suicidal Tendencies frontman Mike Muir's Cyco Miko, which is still an ongoing project.
 Jones was ranked No. 97 in Rolling Stones 2015 list of the "100 Greatest Guitarists of All Time".

 Early life

 Jones was born in Shepherd's Bush, London, where he grew up with his young mother, who worked as a hairdresser, and his grandparents.
 He first moved to Benbow Road in Shepherd's Bush and then to Nine Elms in Battersea.
 Jones befriended future bandmate Paul Cook in his childhood.
 He was an only child and his father, Don Jarvis, a professional boxer, left when he was two years old.
 He revealed in his 2016 autobiography Lonely Boy that he was sexually abused by his stepfather, Ron Dambagella, which he blamed for his later sex addiction and inability to form lasting relationships.

 He was a student at the Christopher Wren School, now Phoenix High School, London in White City Estate, Shepherd's Bush, though he rarely attended.
 He revealed that he was functionally illiterate until he was in his 40s.
 With 14 criminal convictions, he was the subject of a council-care order and spent a year in a remand centre, which he said was more enjoyable than being at home.
 Jones has said that the Sex Pistols saved him from a life of crime.